lizhang20/task-offloading/README.md

 Application servers:

 - `app.py` is associated with `FlaskTestConfig (config.py)`, `FlaskTestServerInterfaces (interfaces.py)`, `FlaskTestServerList (server.py)`.
 It defines a series of simple interfaces that can be accessed by users to indicate how to use the components mentioned before and how to program using this task offloading client.

+  >Serverside code is in `flask_test_example/`.
+Before using this offloading client, run serverside code on different servers.

 - `bdcontract.py` is another application for offloading smart contract.